Multimodal Recommender Systems: A Survey: Feature Interaction

 Based on fine-grained fusion, some models design combined fusion structures, hoping that the fusion of fine-grained features can also preserve the aggregation of global information.
-NOVA~\cite{liu2021noninvasive} introduces side information to sequential recommendation.
+NOVA~\cite{liu2021noninvasive} introduces side information to the sequential recommendation.
 It points out that directly fusing different modal features with vanilla attention usually brings little effect or even degrades performance.
-So it proposes a non-invasive attention mechanism with two branches, id embedding in a separated one to preserve interactive information in the fusion process.
+So, it proposes a non-invasive attention mechanism with two branches, id embedding in separate ones to preserve interactive information in the fusion process.
 NRPA~\cite{liu2019nrpa} offers a personalized attention network, which considers user preferences represented by user comments.
-It uses personalized word-level attention to select more important words in comments for each user/item, and passes the comment information attention layer through fine-grained and coarse-grained fusion in turn.
-VLSNR~\cite{han2022vlsnr} is another application of sequential recommendation - news recommendation.
+It uses personalized word-level attention to select more important words in comments for each user/item, and passes the comment information to the attention layer through fine-grained and coarse-grained fusion in turn.
+VLSNR~\cite{han2022vlsnr} is another application of sequential recommendation, \ie news recommendation.
 It can model users' temporary and long-term interests and realize fine-grained and coarse-grained fusion by multi-head attention and GRU network.
-MARank~\cite{yu2019multi} designs a Multi-order Attention layer, which combines the Attention and Resnet into a unified structure to fuse information.
+Moreover, MMSR~\cite{hu2023adaptive} employs dual attention to preserve modalities' temporal order for the sequential recommendation.

-\subsubsection{Other Fusion Methods}
+\subsubsection{\textbf{Other Fusion Methods}}